Rawal77/ml-learning-journey/README.md

   - Handled missing data using fillna() to replace NaN values and dropna() to remove them.
   - Used concat() to merge multiple Series, with ignore_index=True to reset indexing after concatenation.

+**Day 12:**   Pandas – DataFrame Creation, Indexing, and Operations
+  - Explored different ways to create a DataFrame using lists, dictionaries, list of dictionaries, and Series.
+  - Practiced selecting, adding, and deleting columns using indexing and drop().
+  - Worked with row operations, including selecting with .loc[] and .iloc[], adding new rows, and deleting rows.
+  - Used aggregation functions like mean(), sum(), and count() to summarize data.